achensen/Pet-Tag/README.md

 - The `Thank You` button at the bottom of the contributors pages will provide a message about pet adoption.
 ![Pet Tag Pet Adoption](assets\images\PetTagAdoption.png)
 ## Future Modification
-You can easily customize the application by:
+You could improve this application in the future by:
-- Adding more animals by updating the `animals` array in the JavaScript file.
+- Modifying or adding more animals
 - Modifying or adding characteristics for each animal.
-- Styling the buttons and layout in the CSS file to suit your preferences.
+- Divide the current array used to generate a name into seperate arrays per animal and characteristic.
+- Including information for pet adoption centers.